 - Age: Acquisition, Behavior, and Conversions metrics broken down by age group.
-When you drill into an age group, you see the breakdown by gender, and then by interest.
+When you drill into an age group, you see the breakdown by gender, then by interest.
 Ages below 18 are not included in the data.

 - Gender: Acquisition, Behavior, and Conversions metrics broken down by gender.
-When you drill into a gender, you see the breakdown by age group, and then by interest.
+When you drill into a gender, you see the breakdown by age group, then by interest.